 - Case lot sales: I have heard of these from people who live in other areas (never heard of it in the PNW).
 It’s when a store deeply discounts certain canned foods if you buy them by the case.
 This is a great way to stock up on basic canned foods that your family uses.
 It can be extremely cost-effective.

 - Buying from discount food stores: We have a chain of grocery stores called the “Grocery Outlet”.
 They sell overstock items from big chain grocers at very low prices and you’d be surprised at what you can find at some of these stores.
 We also have Winco and I’ve heard Aldi’s is also a great discount food store.
-These type of stores make it easier to stock up on items.
+These types of stores make it easier to stock up on items.
 Some have amazing bulk food sections where you can buy 20lb bags of beans and other staples for very cheap.

 - The Gleaners: Check out your area for a gleaners.
 This is a place where you can volunteer time and earn the ability to get produce and other items for free.
-The gleaners receive slightly damaged produce and other items from grocery stores or the remnants of farmers crops that were left after harvest.
+The gleaners receive slightly damaged produce and other items from grocery stores or the remnants of farmers’ crops that were left after harvest.
 The food is still good to eat and can be canned or dehydrated to preserve it.
 Anyone can use the gleaners as long as they volunteer some time.
 Some gleaners have a small yearly membership fee.
 It’s a great option for supplementing your food stocks, it also cuts down on food waste.

 - Growing your own food: You knew I was going to mention it because honestly, it’s my job.
-I will always recommend that families start their own garden.
+I will always recommend that families start their own gardens.
 It truly is one of the best ways to become food independent.

 Start Simple and Have a Plan

 Whatever foods you decide are best for your family food preparedness, start small and keep it simple.
-Make a list and everytime you go to the store get one type of item for your food storage.
+Make a list and every time you go to the store get one type of item for your food storage.
 Before you know it you’ll be stashing canned food under your bed.
 Just remember this is another type of insurance plan for your family.
 And it’s absolutely never too late to start preparing today for emergencies.
 The only time it’s too late to start preparing is tomorrow.